Content Planning for Social Media

 - Determine what you will share

-- Color code each type of content (such as videos, photos, text, etc.)
+- Colour code each type of content (such as videos, photos, text, etc.)

 - Actually gather and create the content